euclidesflores/magazinedb/README.md

 # A RESTful web service implementation using Java Persistence API (JPA)

-This implementation is consumed by a iOS app using RestKit API.
+This implementation is consumed by an iOS app using RestKit API.
 The implementation is quite simple.

 # Demo